Business Process Transformation - An Ultimate Guide for 2024

-One is weak sponsorship engagement.
-Throughout the entire lifecycle, from inception to development and deployment, you’ll need strong sponsorship from a person who will not only champion your requirements, but also be patient enough to wait for the results to manifest.
+Throughout the entire lifecycle, from inception to development and deployment, you’ll need strong sponsorship from a person who will not only champion your requirements but also be patient enough to wait for the results to manifest.
 Without strong sponsorship, it can be more than a challenge to complete the transformation process.

-Change management practices are another challenge for business process transformation.
+Constantly changing management practices another challenge for business process transformation.
 As inefficient as your old process might have been, you will always have people who prefer “the way we used to do it”.
 As a part of implementing a business process transformation, you need to use good change management principles to bring everyone along.

-Integration challenges can be significant.
+Integration challenges can be significant in business process transformation.
 If you don’t choose the right BPM platform, you maybe very limited in what you can integrate with other software.
 You may realize from the beginning how challenging it will be to link to different platforms.

-Finally, missing key objectives is a big challenge.
+To miss key objectives is a big challenge.
 Many business process transformation efforts end up only digitizing a process and have no noticeable effect on the efficiency of the process.
-Don’t settle for a dressed up version of your old process.
+Don’t settle for a dressed up version of your old business process.
 Make sure your successes are clearly defined.

 When Should You Apply Business Process Transformation?